puppetlabs/puppet-docs/source/pe/3.7/quick_start_install_agents_nix.markdown

 Choose one of the following scenarios:

-- My Puppet agent node has the same OS and architecture as my Puppet master. [to do: link]
+- My Puppet agent node has the [same OS and architecture as my Puppet master](#installing-agents-with-the-same-os-and-architecture-as-the-puppet-master).
-- My Puppet agent node has a different OS and architecture than my Puppet master. [to do: link]
+- My Puppet agent node has a [different OS and architecture than my Puppet master](#installing-agents-with-different-os-and-architecture-than-the-puppet-master).

 #### Installing Agents with the Same OS and Architecture as the Puppet Master